slackapi/bolt-python/docs/_tutorials/getting_started.md

 This guide is meant to walk you through getting up and running with a Slack app using Bolt for Python.
 Along the way, we’ll create a new Slack app, set up your local environment, and develop an app that listens and responds to messages from a Slack workspace.
 </div>

+When you're finished, you'll have this ⚡️[Getting Started with Slack app](https://github.com/slackapi/bolt-python/tree/main/samples/getting_started) to run, modify, and make your own.

 ---

 ### Create an app